 In partnership with leading oil and gas companies (Tullow Oil, Nigeria Liquefied Natural Gas Ltd and British Gas), we work to address skills gaps in Sub-Saharan Africa by providing scholarships for vocational studies, technical training and postgraduate degrees in the UK.

-Our annual Going Global conference offers an open forum for global leaders of international education to discuss issues facing the international education community.
+Our annual Going Global conference offer is an open forum for global leaders of international education to discuss issues facing the international education community.

 Through the Partnership for African Social and Governance Research our project team helps to increase the capacity of African universities and researchers to conduct research that directly contributes to social and public policy in Africa.